 We were once again in prime position, opposite the M & G Garden designed by James Basson which deservedly won a Gold Medal and Best Show Garden.
 Inspired by an abandoned Maltese quarry, it featured limestone blocks planted with grasses and perennials (some grown from the quarry weeds) unique to the island.
 I loved seeing all the gardens being developed during the hectic build period prior to opening.
 James’s garden boasted a stone column which required a fifteen metre deep foundation!

 I also liked James Alexander Sinclair’s design for Zoe Ball’s Listening Garden, one of five BBC Radio 2 Feel Good Gardens.
 Beneath the ground and unheard, music played through underwater speakers in three long troughs.
 The bass produced ripples and patterns on the surface of the water and the gravel around them pulsates.
 It was an amazing sensation and very clever.

 Press day was fun and like every other stall holder, we took lots of photographs with the celebrities that dropped in to see us, including Dame Judi Dench OBE, Jeremy Vine, Jennifer Saunders OBE, Deborah Meaden, Nigel Havers, and Alan Titchmarsh.
-I was very honoured to also receive a visit from HRH Prince Philip who admired my Life size Cheetah.
+I was very honoured to also receive a visit from HRH Prince Philip who admired my Life size Cheetah and Cheetah Chase.
 Another member of the Royal Family who bought a Robin from my solo exhibition last year, came to say hello.
 The private view for all my collectors was a bit of a social whirl, catching up with old friends and discussing new bronze sculpture commissions.